 Scholastic Book Fairs will hold warehouse sales in May at locations in and near Kentucky.
 The sales allow librarians, teachers and others to refresh...

 Library Conversations is a new video series produced by the Kentucky Department of Education.
 The first episode launched in April in celebration of School Library Month.

 April is National School Library Month, so now is the perfect time to share your appreciation for school librarians and the impact they have on student success.

 Western Kentucky University is celebrating National Poetry Month in April by asking grade 6-8 teachers and school librarians to encourage their students to write original poetry for consideration for publication.

 When we talk about how rapidly education is changing, I think we often overlook the thing that is at the heart of every school – the library.

-The Kentucky Association of School Librarians (KASL) honored 2016 award recipients at a luncheon and ceremony Sept.
-24 at the Galt House in Louisville.
+The Kentucky Library Association/Kentucky Association of School Librarians joint fall conference is scheduled for Sept.
+22-23 at the Galt House Hotel in Louisville.